kugared94/E-commerce-project/README.md

 * W3c Validator
   - Using this website to check all the error in html.

+* Diffchecker
+  - Using this website get differentiation code.

+* Stripe
+  - Using this website get the payment on log order.

 * EmailJS
-  - Using this website get the APi key for the contact area.
+  - Using this website get the APi key for the Email.

 * Hiroku
   - Using this website as a deployment.